-Eric Bachman is Chair of the Discrimination and Retaliation practices at Zuckerman Law and is the editor of the Glass Ceiling Discrimination Blog (www.glassceilingdiscriminationlawyer.com).
+Eric Bachman has represented employees who have suffered employment discrimination and whistleblower retaliation at work for over two decades.
+He is also the editor of the Glass Ceiling Discrimination Blog.
 Previously, Bachman served as Deputy Special Counsel, Litigation and Legal Affairs at the U.S. Office of Special Counsel (OSC) and Special Litigation Counsel and Senior Trial Attorney in the Civil Rights Division of the Department of Justice.
 Bachman's wins include a \$100 million settlement in a disparate impact Title VII class action, a record-setting Whistleblower Protection Act settlement at OSC, and a \$16 million class action settlement against a major grocery chain.
 Bachman began his career as a public defender and has served as lead or co-counsel in numerous jury trials.